alexdapunt/mailas-blog/content/post/lofoten-islands-by-campervan.md

 1. **Reinebringen**

-This is the most popular and popular hike in Lofoten.
+This is the most popular and busy hike in Lofoten.

-It is one of the easiest hikes in the area, but the most mentally strenuous especially since it is basically a long climb (2k steps) to the top.
+It is one of the easiest hikes in the area, but the most mentally strenuous especially since it is basically a long stairway (2k steps) to the top.
 There is nothing fun about doing it, but the view from the top is breathtaking and absolutely worth it

 **Difficulty**: Medium